 The extravagant contest is responsible for introducing some really good recording artists to the general public (us!), whether it’s the A class ABBA in the 1970s or artists-phenomenons such as Conchita Wurst, Salvador Sobral or Netta.

-I’m not here to tell the history of the contest or any funny anecdotes(15 things you didn’t know about Eurovision Song Contest!) but to mention few things that caught my attention while watching this year’s circuses (with bread).
+I’m not here to tell you the history of the contest or provide you with funny anecdotes(15 things you didn’t know about Eurovision Song Contest!) but to mention a few things that caught my attention this year.

-Netta from Israel won the contest last year.
+Netta from Israel won the last year’s contest.
 Her success, surrounded by an aura of controversy, resulted in dozens of news publications around the world writing about her, calling her remarkable, to say the least.
-At the time of her performance, she was accused of cultural appropriation, banal composition and lyrics and (that’s actually ridiculous in this day and age) criticised for her weight.
-The artist herself stated her song “Toy” was inspired by the #MeToo movement.
-I personally enjoyed it to the fullest and felt incredibly happy when she won.
+At the time of her performance, she was accused of cultural appropriation, banal lyricism and (that’s actually ridiculous in this day and age) criticised for her weight.
+The artist herself stated that her song Toy was inspired by the #MeToo movement.
+I personally enjoyed it to the fullest and felt incredibly happy for her.
 Toy is definitely one of the best songs in Eurovision recent history, despite the cringy Pikachu references and chicken noises.

 Israel’s conflict with Palestine is one of the reasons why a lot of (important) people decided to boycott this year’s Eurovision.